 In the homeschool community, we hear about homeschool burnout.
-Many of us have experienced it. ...3/14/2012
+Many of us have experienced it.
+There are many things written about how ...3/14/2012

 10 Ways to Ensure Homeschool Burnout